 Early Origins of the Aspyn family

 The surname Aspyn was first found in Lancashire where they held a family seat for many centuries, and where, at an early time, probably well before the Norman Conquest of England in 1066, they founded the town of Aspinall in that county.

 Important Dates for the Aspyn family

 This web page shows only a small excerpt of our Aspyn research.
-Another 107 words (8 lines of text) covering the years 1923, 1648, 1662 and 1732 are included under the topic Early Aspyn History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1923, 1648, 1662, 1662 and 1732 are included under the topic Early Aspyn History in all our PDF Extended History products and printed products wherever possible.

 Aspyn Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Aspyn has undergone many spelling variations, including Aspinal, Aspinall, Aspinwall, Aspinwal, Aspinshaw, Aschmell, Ashmell, Asmall, Espinall, Espinwall, Espinshaw and many more.

 Early Notables of the Aspyn family (pre 1700)